By Ruth Broyde Sharone

 David acknowledges that at first he considered himself a most unlikely candidate to deliver this message.
 But the key lies in the music, he insists.

 “Music and art are the entrée to the divine message I have been asked to share.
+(If you would like to see examples of sacred art , please visit HolyArt ).
 Consider this.
 More than a million people every month are listening to my music being played in retreat centers and spas across the world.
 Two generations of children have grown up listening to my music as a lullaby.
 Who knows how many of those children were conceived while their mothers and fathers were listening to my romantic music?” he quipped.
 “The book I wrote includes 90 minutes of my music through QR codes that you can access through your phone.
 Each one of these books is a transmitter of that heavenly energy through the vibrational sounds of the music, through the heavenly colors of the artwork, and the truth of what Jesus, Mother Mary and Mary Magdalena want people to fully know about their lives.